-Tandem parking (one vehicle behind the other) is acceptable on-plot, within the curtilage of a dwelling but should be discouraged in areas which offer general access, e.g. parking courts.
+Tandem parking (one vehicle behind the other, including one within a garage or car port) is acceptable on-plot, within the curtilage of a dwelling but should be avoided in areas which offer general access, e.g. parking courts.
 The provision of tandem parking reduces the uptake of spaces, often used instead for bin storage in rear parking courts, and their provision encourages on-street parking.
 Allowance must be made for vehicle manoeuvring, in terms of space and highway safety, if tandem parking is proposed.